dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 Well, that's what we put into our virtual C drive, so nothing too spectacular so far.
 We'll execute `pop1demo.exe` next!
 Type in `pop` and press the ++tab++ key once to instruct DOSBox to complete the filename for you.
-This handy feature is called *tab completion* and it saves you from a lot of typing!
+This handy feature is called *tab completion*, and it saves you from a lot of typing!
 Press ++tab++ a few more times and observe how it alternates between `POP1.TXT` and `POP1DEMO.EXE`; this makes sense as these are the only two files in the current directory that start with `pop`.